ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 ---
-title: "MAP Protocol White Paper"
+title: "RATS Protocol White Paper"
 description:
 lang: en
 ---

-MAP Protocol is a Bitcoin layer-2 and peer-to-peer omnichain infrastructure built upon light clients and ZK technology, focusing on cross-chain interoperability.
+RATS Protocol is a Bitcoin layer-2 and peer-to-peer omnichain infrastructure built upon light clients and ZK technology, focusing on cross-chain interoperability.
 During the cross-chain process, it does not rely on any privileged third parties, but is purely peer-to-peer and only puts trust in code.
 It provides an omnichain smart contract development platform for dApps and interoperability for the Bitcoin ecosystem.

 ---

 _Note: This white paper was first published in 2019 and has been updated as it has developed.
-Like other community-driven open-source software projects, the MAP Protocol white paper has continued to evolve since its release._
+Like other community-driven open-source software projects, the RATS Protocol white paper has continued to evolve since its release._

-_The white paper explains the basic principles and technical framework of MAP Protocol, which is necessary for a systematic study of MAP technology and understanding its vision.
-If you want to know the latest developments and updates of MAP Protocol, you can read other related content on the website._
+_The white paper explains the basic principles and technical framework of RATS Protocol, which is necessary for a systematic study of RATS technology and understanding its vision.
+If you want to know the latest developments and updates of RATS Protocol, you can read other related content on the website._

 ---